 After my master's degree I worked for a year in a public affairs consultancy, only to then come back to academia for my PhD.
 Faithful to my strategy, I taught, researched, and published but was also freelancing on the side and founded an academia related start-up.

-This zig-zag paid off, I then transitioned quickly at the end of my PhD into the organisation where I am today.
+This zig-zag paid off, I transitioned quickly at the end of my PhD into HP and from there to where I am today.
 And who knows: one day I might go back to academia!